H.R. 2130: Tribal Trust Land Homeownership Act of 2025

 Tribal members trying to buy, build, or improve a home

-If you're waiting on a mortgage tied to trust land, the bill gives you a process with actual deadlines instead of open-ended delay.
-Land mortgages for home acquisition, construction, and improvements would have to move within a 30-day approval window once the package is complete.
+If you're waiting on a mortgage tied to trust land, the bill gives you a process with real deadlines instead of open-ended delay.
+Land mortgages for home acquisition, construction, and improvements have to move within a 30-day approval window once the package is complete.

 Borrowers using leasehold mortgages on tribal land

-People financing homes or businesses through leasehold mortgages would get a faster timeline: 20 calendar days for a decision after a complete package is in.
-A denial would also have to come in writing with the stated reason.
+People financing a home or business through a leasehold mortgage get a faster timeline: 20 calendar days for a decision once a complete package is in, and a written explanation if the answer is no.

 Lenders serving Indian Country

-Lenders would get quicker signals about whether a file is complete, written explanations for denials, and notice when the Bureau misses a deadline.
-That kind of predictability can matter when a closing, rate lock, or construction timeline is on the line.
+Lenders get quicker signals about whether a file is complete, written reasons for denials, and notice when the Bureau misses a deadline.
+That predictability matters when a closing, rate lock, or construction timeline is on the line.

-The bill would give tribes, USDA, HUD, and VA read-only access to key land document portals, which could make it easier to see where a transaction stands.
+Tribes, USDA, HUD, and VA get read-only access to key land-document portals, which makes it easier to see where a transaction stands.
 Tribes also get a formal complaint path through the new Realty Ombudsman.

 Who is affected by H.R.
 2130?